 A certain newsmagazine—hint: not this one—has put Populist Rage on its cover this week and features a series of essays, several quite good, about all the fury churning out there in pitchfork land.
-I suppose that there is a fair amount of anger about…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+I suppose that there is a fair amount of anger about…Liz Cox Barrett is a writer at CJR.

 …[Y]es, people are “angry” at Wall Street.
 They are also “angry” at Octomom.
 I wonder if the depth and quality of those two rages differ—or is this all just a television show?